On South China Sea islet, Taiwan argues Philippines case is far from watertight

 China has refused to participate in the case, saying it is invalid and the panel has no jurisdiction.
 Taiwan, which China deems is a breakaway province, is not a member of the UN and not a signatory to UNCLOS.

-The group, which included Taiwanese journalists and local scholars, was shown vegetable gardens and plantations of coconuts, sweet potatoes and papayas.
+The group, which included Taiwanese journalists and local scholars, were shown vegetable gardens and plantations of coconuts, sweet potatoes and papayas.

 Along with scores of chickens, the gardens provide food for the almost 200 people who live there, mainly coast guard personnel, Taiwan officials said.